 What is time?
-Introducing ‘It’s About Time’ (audio).
+Introducing ‘It’s About Time’ (audio)

 We hope you’ll tune in.
 Because understanding time more deeply can help us make the most of the time we have.

+This is the teaser for "It's About Time," our 6-part series that's part of the Monitor's "Rethinking the News" podcast.
+To listen to episodes on our site or on your favorite podcast player, please visit the "It's About Time" landing page.

-“It’s About Time” is part of “Rethinking the News,” a podcast that brings Monitor journalism straight to your ears.
+“Rethinking the News" is a podcast that brings Monitor journalism straight to your ears.
 To learn more about the podcast and find new episodes, please visit our page.

 This story was designed to be heard.
 We strongly encourage you to experience it with your ears, but we understand that is not an option for everybody.
 You can find the audio player above.
 For those who are unable to listen, we have provided a transcript of the story below.